Children like Sara Sharif deserve to be seen, heard and believed

 We need to move beyond “meeting thresholds” and adopt a whole-family, cumulative harm approach.
 Safeguarding shouldn’t hinge on a single incident meeting a prescribed level of concern.
 Instead, we need a system that recognises patterns of harm over time, considering historical and co-occurring risks.

-Recent policy documents such as the government’s Plan for Change offers some hope for progress.
-The Plan for Change’s Safer Streets Mission proposes legislative reforms and enhanced multi-agency collaboration to dismantle criminal networks and protect vulnerable children.
+Recent policy documents such as the government’s Plan for Change offer some hope for progress.
+The Plan for Change’s safer streets mission proposes legislative reforms and enhanced multi-agency collaboration to dismantle criminal networks and protect vulnerable children.

 If implemented effectively, these strategies could bridge the gap between recommendations and meaningful action.
 They demonstrate a recognition of the systemic failings and a commitment to holistic, child-centred solutions.